naquee-rizwan/Social-Computing/README.md

 ------------------- Entity Extraction --------------------

-For entity extraction, matching of below tags were done fuzzywuzzy library's threshold string matching by calculating a fuzzy ratio:- label__ = {
+For entity extraction, matching of below tags were done through fuzzywuzzy library's threshold string matching by calculating a fuzzy ratio:- label__ = {
     'O': 0,
     'B-treatment': 1,